 Full disclosure – I love A Bugs Life!
 Pixar’s second movie is a quirky film with lovable characters and a brilliant take on the world of bugs.
 It’s Tough to Be a Bug follows that same formula to create a really fun 4D experience.
 Located inside the enormous Tree of Life at the centre of the park, you’re taken underground to the world of bugs for a variety performance hosted by Flik.
 There’s 3D effects, animatronics, special effects and lots of laughs.
 At only about 10 minutes long, it’s a perfect length and something all the family can enjoy.

 4. Kali River Rapids

-I’ve been on lots of rapids rides in various theme parks but Kali River Rapids is probably my favourite.
+I’ve been on lots of rapids rides in various theme parks like Alton Towers and Thorpe Park but Kali River Rapids is probably my favourite.
 It’s themed around a raft excursion in India which is affected by illegal logging, bringing with it a very important conservation message.
 The theming is really good and there’s some brilliant effects.
 There’s a good chance you’ll get soaked but on a hot Orlando day, it’s a nice way of cooling off and you dry out pretty quickly anyway.
 Watch out for the little feckers shooting water cannons at you at the end!